-Tougaloo College confers three degrees: Bachelor of Arts, Bachelor of Science, and Associate of Arts.
-Students who complete a major in Elementary Education, Economics with an Accounting or Business Administration emphasis, Art, Art Education, Biology Education Chemistry Education, English, English Education, History, History Education, Humanities, Music, Music Education, Health and Physical Education with a Physical Education or Health Education emphasis, Health and Recreation with a Community Health or Recreation for Special Populations emphasis, Physics Education, Political Science, Psychology, or Sociology receive a B.A. degree.
-Students who complete a major m Biology, Chemistry, Computer Science, Mathematics, Mathematics with a Computer Science emphasis, or Physics may choose either the B.S. or B.A. degree.
-Students who complete the requirements for certain specialized programs may receive the Associate of Arts Degree under the Department of Education, Supervision, and Instruction listings.
+Tougaloo College confers four degrees: Master of Arts, Bachelor of Arts, Bachelor of Science, and Associate of Arts.
+Students who complete a major in Elementary Education, Economics with an

+Accounting or Business Administration emphasis, Art, Art Education, Biology Education Chemistry Education, English, English Education, History, History Education, Liberal Studies, Music, Music Education, Health and Physical Education with a Physical Education or Health Education emphasis, Health and Recreation, Physics Education, Political Science, Psychology, or Sociology receive a B.A. degree.
+Students who complete a major in Biology, Chemistry, Computer Science, Mathematics, Mathematics with a Computer Science emphasis, or Physics may choose either the B.S. or B.A. degree.
+Students who complete the requirements for certain specialized programs may receive the Associate of Arts Degree under Education Department listings.